BitCANN/bitcann-contracts/README.md

 ---

+> ⚠️ Important Notice: The contracts have not undergone extensive auditing by third parties.
+Users should be aware of potential risks, including the possibility of losing domain ownership or funds during auctions.
+Exercise caution and consider these risks before use.**

 # Documentation

 BitCANN - **Bitcoin Cash for Assigned Names and Numbers** – is a decentralized domain name and identity system built on the Bitcoin Cash Blockchain.